mk-fg/feedjack/README.md

 INSTALLED_APPS](http://south.readthedocs.org/en/latest/installation.html#installation-configure)
 afterwards.

-After that, use something like that to see current database schema version and which migrations are necessary:
+After that, use something like this to see current database schema version and which migrations are necessary:

 	./manage.py migrate --list